 Something to consider.
 So, rather than trying to make it into something unique, I decided to challenge myself by simply recreating this classic recipe, and having roasted tomatoes on the side.
 Not IN the dish, Luca, so calm down.
 But as a garnish.
 And guess what?
 It worked!

-This is the method that worked for me, based on this article from Business Weekly, featuring the great and notorious Anthony Bourdain – my future husband – in Rome.
+This is the method that worked for me, based on this article from Business Weekly, featuring the late, great, notorious Anthony Bourdain – my future husband – in Rome.
 I mean, Bourdain, Italy and pasta – the holy trinity, in my book.
 (And very fitting for today’s post!)

 1 tablespoon of butter

 Bring a large pot of salted water to the boil.
 Once boiling, add the pasta and cook for about 6 minutes, until the pasta is almost cooked, but not quite.
 You’ll see why in a minute.

 One of the best cooking tips I’ve ever gotten in my life was to save some of the boiling water that the pasta has cooked in, and add a bit to whatever sauce you are making.
 The starch in the water helps the sauce to emulsify and thicken somewhat, and also adds to the dense flavor.
 So keep about a cupful of the pasta water before draining the pasta.
 But do keep some of the water on the noodles.
 Anna del Conte, the matriarch of Italian cooking and food writing, calls this “la goccia,” which means “a drop” to keep the pasta moist.

 In a separate saucepan, add the butter and a very generous amount of freshly ground black pepper.
 Melt the butter gently over low heat, then add the starchy pasta water.
 Swirl around to mix.